Community Standards and Residential Regulations

 - Trash receptacles should not be visible to a neighbor or from a sidewalk on days other than when a pick-up is scheduled.

 - Debris should be removed from the outer areas of the house and the yard kept in presentable condition by the residents of the house.
-Failure to comply may result in fines and/or disciplinary action.
+Failure to comply may result in clean up charges, fines and/or disciplinary action.

 - The University will provide snow removal and maintain the lawn.

 - Indoor furniture is not permitted outside of houses or on lawns, decks, stoops, porches, etc.